fluxcd/community/community-roles.md

 This may include repeated pattern of inactivity, extended period of inactivity, and/or a violation of the Code of Conduct.
 This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

-Involuntary removal is handled by the [Oversight Committee].
+Involuntary removal is handled by the [flux2 maintainers] team.

 ### Stepping Down/Emeritus Process

 If and when contributors' commitment levels change, contributors can consider stepping down (moving down a role) vs moving to emeritus status (completely stepping away from the project).

-Please reach out to the [Oversight Committee] to discuss this process.
+Please reach out to the [flux2 maintainers] team to discuss this process.

 ### Stepping Back Into a Role

-If and when someone is available to step back into a previous contributor role, this is something that can be arranged and considered by the project [Oversight Committee].
+If and when someone is available to step back into a previous contributor role, this is something that can be arranged and considered by the [flux2 maintainers] team.

-Please reach out to the [Oversight Committee] to discuss this process.
+Please reach out to the [flux2 maintainers] team to discuss this process.

 ### Contact

-For inquiries, please reach out to: <cncf-flux-oversight-committee@lists.cncf.io>
+For inquiries, please reach out to: `@fluxcd/flux2-maintainers` on GitHub.

 ### Examples of Decisions